DanielSaromo/PyDuinoBridge/README.md

 ## Configuration considerations

 By default, the maximum number of characters allowed in the messages between Arduino and Python is 40.
-If you want to change this buffer size, you have to put the same value in both the Python (change the value `buffSize` when using the `begin` method) and the Arduino code (change the line `#define buffSize 40` in the `pyduino_bridge.h` and `pyduino_bridge.cpp`).
+If you want to change this buffer size, you have to put the same value in both the Python (change the value `buffSize` when using the `begin` method) and the Arduino code (change the line `#define buffSize 40` in the `pyduino_bridge.h` and `pyduino_bridge.cpp` files).

 Also, verify that the same `numIntValues_FromPy` and `numFloatsValues_FromPy` values are configured in your Python code according to the Arduino library files (before uploading, change the lines `#define numIntValues_FromPy 1` and `#define numFloatValues_FromPy 1` in the `pyduino_bridge.h` and `pyduino_bridge.cpp` files).
 By default, PyDuino Bridge is configured to send and receive a list of one integer and a list of one float (besides the header and the time information).